ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 result an elliptic curve's rational points, denoted $E(\mathbb Q)$, are somewhat better understood.
-In 1922 the Mordell-Weil Theorem was proven, which states that all abelian varieties over are finitely generated abelian groups.
+In 1922 the Mordell-Weil Theorem was proven, which states that all abelian varieties over number fields are finitely generated abelian groups.
 Later in 1984 a conjecture by Mordell was proven by Faltings stating that the genus 0 curves over $\mathbb Q$ have either $\emptyset$ or infinitely many points, genus 1 curves have $\emptyset$,